 It wasn’t until the 5th grade that I was diagnosed with dyslexia.
 A tutor trained in the tenets of Orton-Gillingham (early pioneers in the field of dyslexia) taught me strategies using methods that were proving to be successful for struggling readers.
 Just as important, he gave me self- confidence and the belief that I really could learn to read.
 My childhood experience inspired me to choose education, with a focus on reading and other learning disabilities, as a career path.
-I went on to graduate Summa Cum Laude from Temple University, earning a degree in Elementary Education and then a Masters Degree in Special Education and Administration.
 I have never let dyslexia define or limit who I am, but creating paths for others like me became my life’s mission.

-I am privileged to head Jemicy School, where we educate talented and bright students with dyslexia or other related language-based learning differences by addressing both their intellectual strengths and their learning needs.
-We utilize creative, multisensory, and research-based programs and techniques to develop reading, writing, spelling, and organization skills; promote a love of learning, and prepare students for the intellectual and social challenges of college and life.
+I am privileged to head Jemicy School, the first school in the nation to be accredited by the International Dyslexia Association (IDA), where we educate talented and bright students with dyslexia or other related language-based learning differences by addressing both their intellectual strengths and their learning needs.
+We utilize creative, multisensory, and research-based programs and techniques to develop reading, writing, spelling, math, and organization skills; promote a love of learning; and prepare students for the intellectual and social challenges of college and life.